Steroid hormone receptor: G protein-coupled receptors

 GPCR linked proteins most likely interact with steroid hormones through an amino acid consensus sequence traditionally thought of as a cholesterol recognition and interaction site.
 About a third of Class A GPCRs contain this sequence.
 The steroid hormones themselves are different enough from one another that they do not all affect all of the GPCR linked proteins; however, the similarities between the steroid hormones and between the receptors make plausible the argument that each receptor may respond to multiple steroid hormones or that each hormone could affect multiple receptors.
 This is contrary to the traditional model of having a unique receptor for each unique ligand.

 At least four different GPCR-linked proteins are known to respond to steroid hormones.
-G Protein-Coupled Receptor 30 (GPR30) binds estrogen, Membrane Progestin Receptor (mPR) binds progesterone, G Protein-Coupled Receptor Family C Group 6 Member A (GPRC6A) binds androgens, and Thyroid Hormone and Trace Amine Associated Receptor 1 (TAAR1) binds Thyroid hormone (though not technically steroid hormones, thyroid hormones can be grouped here because their receptors belong to the nuclear receptor superfamily).
+GPR30 binds estrogen, membrane progestin receptor (mPR) binds progesterone, and GPRC6A binds androgens.
 As an example of the effects of these GPCR-linked proteins consider GPR30.
 GPR30 binds estrogen, and upon binding estrogen this pathway activates adenylyl cyclase and epidermal growth factor receptor.
 It results in vasodilation, renoprotection, mammary gland development, etc.

 Sulfated steroids and bile acids are also detected by vomeronasal receptors, specifically the V1 family.